 Specialty Clinics Specialty Referrals

 Welcome to Cook Children's where everything we do centers around providing the best care possible for your child and family.
-Browse the sections below to learn what to expect before, during and after your visit and access helpful guides.
+Browse the sections below to learn tips for keeping your kids healthy and safe.
+Plus, helpful guides for parents of babies, toddlers, children and teens.

 Safe Kids Tarrant County (SKTC) is a local coalition led by Cook Children's Community Health Outreach department and is a nationally recognized community partnership.
 SKTC is dedicated to preventing unintentional childhood injury which is the number one killer of children ages 14 and under.